zubaer-ahammed/MUIDSI-University-of-Missouri/_persons/jacosta.md

 ---
 # use person layout if you want a page generated for you
 layout: person
 first_name: Jorge
 last_name: Acosta
 key: jacosta
 permalink: /team/jacosta/
 # Pick one of the following
 role: visitor
 email: jorge.acosta@upm.es
 image: /assets/images/people/jacosta.jpg
-organization: Polythecnic University of Madrid & University of Utah
+organization: Polytechnic University of Madrid and University of Utah
 position: PhD Student
 # use either a local link like here, or a URL
 website: /team/jacosta/